 - they develop nausea or dizziness

-A person should seek emergency medical treatment if they experience the following symptoms with the headache:
+A person should seek emergency medical treatment if they experience:

 - vomiting that will not stop